 At this time, Philly Shipyard has no order backlog for ship newbuild programs.
 Philly Shipyard faces significant risks if it is unable to secure new orders and/or financing for major commercial or government shipbuilding programs such as the NSMV program.
 There can be no assurance that Philly Shipyard will obtain new orders or financing for vessels.
-Furthermore, even if Philly Shipyard obtains new orders or financing for vessels, it will not fully cover the estimated under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects) in its 2019 forecast.
+Furthermore, even if Philly Shipyard obtains new orders or financing for vessels, it will not fully cover the estimated under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects) in its 2020 forecast.
+Following such an order or financing, it is expected this under-recovery will decline as employment ramps up, but overhead costs will not be fully absorbed until the shipyard returns to full production.

 The delay Philly Shipyard has experienced in securing new orders and financing has interrupted its building program, resulting in the idling of all production activities in its facility except for those associated with ship drydock and repair efforts, and a decrease of more than 80% of its workforce (including direct employees and subcontracted personnel) since the beginning of 2018.
-If this delay continues, then it will further interrupt Philly Shipyard's building program and increase the costs and risks faced by Philly Shipyard, including challenges related to attracting and retaining skilled workers and increases in under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects).
+As this delay continues, Philly Shipyard's building program will be further interrupted and the costs and risks faced by Philly Shipyard, including challenges related to attracting and retaining skilled workers and under-recovered overhead costs (i.e., overhead costs incurred and not allocated to projects), will be further increased.